Assurant places $1.36bn property cat reinsurance cover

-Specialty carrier Assurant has sealed a $1.36bn property cat reinsurance programme with a 5 percent year-on-year reduction in premiums to about $125.6mn.
+Specialty carrier Assurant has placed a $1.36bn property catastrophe reinsurance programme with a 5 percent year-on-year reduction in premiums to about $125.6mn.

-Assurant detailed two separate covers in the programme for both US and international per-occurrence catastrophe risks in a statement released late today.
-The cover curbs the company's exposure to 2.8mn homeowners' and renters' policies.
+The programme includes two separate covers for US and international per-occurrence catastrophe risks, the firm said in a statement on 10 July.

-The savings put Assurant roughly in the mid-range of renewal rate reductions this year, based on Willis Re's 1st View report of rates on...
+The cover curbs the company's exposure to 2.8 million homeowners' and renters' policies.

+The US programme comprises the main $1.03bn of coverage in excess of a $125mn retention, including a multi-year reinsurance contract covering part of...

 If you are a non-subscriber but would like to be able to view this article, then please go to our Publications page for further information on joining our readership